Dual Bass Numbers and Co-Cohen Macaulay Modules: Introduction

 \section{Introduction}

-Let $R$ be a Noetherian ring, $M$ an $R$-module, $\frak{p}\in\textmd{Spec}R$.
-H. Bass defined so called Bass numbers $\mu_{i}(\frak{p},M)$ by using the minimal injective resolution of $M$ for all integers $i\geq 0$, and proved that If M is a finitely generated $R$-module, the Betti numbers $\beta_{i}(\frak{p},M)$ is defined by using the minimal free resolution of $M_{\frak{p}}$ for all $i\geq 0$, and we have In addition, E. Enochs and J. Z. Xu defined the Dual Bass numbers $\pi_{i}(\frak{p},M)$ by using the minimal flat resolution of $M$ for all $i\geq 0$ and showed that for any Cotorsion $R$-module $M$ in \cite{EX}.
-J. Z. Xu characterized Gorenstein rings and strongly Cotorsion modules by vanishing properties of $\pi_{i}(\frak{p},M)$.
-The author have studied the vanishing properties of Dual Bass numbers in \cite{L}.
+Let $R$ be a Noetherian ring, $M$ an $R$-module, $\p\in\Spec~R$.
+H. Bass defined so called Bass numbers $\mu_{i}(\p,M)$ by using the minimal injective resolution of $M$ for all integers $i\geq 0$, and proved that If M is a finitely generated $R$-module, the Betti numbers $\beta_{i}(\p,M)$ is defined by using the minimal free resolution of $M_{\p}$ for all $i\geq 0$, and we have In addition, E. Enochs and J. Z. Xu defined the dual Bass numbers $\pi_{i}(\p,M)$ by using the minimal flat resolution of $M$ for all $i\geq 0$ and showed that for any cotorsion $R$-module $M$ in \cite{EnochsXu97}.
+J. Z. Xu characterized Gorenstein rings and strongly cotorsion modules by vanishing properties of $\pi_{i}(\p,M)$.
+The author have studied the vanishing properties of dual Bass numbers in \cite{Li10}.

+A finitely generated $R$-module $M$ over a Noetherian ring $R$ is called \emph{Cohen Macaulay} if $\dim_{R_{\p}}M_{\p}=\mathrm{grade}_{R_{\p}}M_{\p}$ for any $\p\in\Supp_RM$.
 Cohen Macaulay modules over Noetherian rings are important objects in commutative algebra and algebraic geometry.
-In duality, Z. M. Tang and H. Zakeri introduced the concept of Co-Cohen Macaulay modules and studied the properties of this in \cite{TZ} and \cite{T}.
+In duality, Z. M. Tang and H. Zakeri introduced the concept of co-Cohen Macaulay modules and studied the properties of this in \cite{TangZakeri94} and \cite{Tang96}.
 An elementary and important property of Cohen Macaulay modules is that the localization preserves the Cohen Macaulayness.
-The dual question for Artinian modules is to ask wether the co-localization of Co-Cohen Macaulay modules preserves the Co-Cohen Macaulayness.
-We show that this statement is true under a certain conditions (Proposition 3.5).
+The dual question for Artinian modules is to ask whether the co-localization of co-Cohen Macaulay modules preserves the co-Cohen Macaulayness.
+We show that this statement is true under a certain conditions (Proposition \ref{Prop:Cograde-Cdim}).

-In addition, we give a characterization of Co-Cohen Macaulay modules by vanishing properties of Dual Bass numbers which have relation to the maximal length of co-regular sequence (Theorem 3.8).
+In addition, we give a characterization of co-Cohen Macaulay modules by vanishing properties of dual Bass numbers which have relation to the maximal length of co-regular sequence (Theorem \ref{Thm:Co-CM}).
 This is dual to the theory of Cohen Macaulay modules over Noetherian rings.